Ayush8120/MR-DFS/README.md

 Note : MATLAB Implementation is for only one case , with the following constrants:

  - Number of robots : 9
- - Number of Leaf Nodes : 3
+ -Number of Leaf Nodes : 3

 -----------
  - Present Implementation done for 9 robots, 3 robot/cluster